bbekstha/summerWebDev_its/README.md

 ### Programming approach
+   - Script files under routesFunctionalities folder that handle the functionalities use either fetch or XHTTP request call to retrieve related data in JSON format.
+The JSON is then parsed to populate dynamically created table for users to see.
+   - As mentioned above, the vue files under views folder defines the template, props and methods used by available route paths.
+      - As required they also import helper functions exported from the above mentioned script files.
+This helps in code management for large apps and is one of the advantages of using the VueJS CLI.

 ### Pros
-- Easier code management for large scale app by using modules managed by vue
+- Easier code management and debugging for large scale app by using modules managed by vue

 ### Cons
 - Compared to cdn implementation, node and other